samus42/shattered-throne-solo/part3-ogre.md

 You might think you can mirror what you did on the Eastern side here, but the Wizard is farther back, has more cover, and frankly is just jerk who will keep retreating when you hit it.
 This is where the Hammerhead comes in, it takes town the Wizard pretty quick and keeps it from retaliating.
 If there are other normal Taken left, wipe them out quick.

-**Sprint to the orb then cover**.
+**Sprint to the orb then to cover, any cover**.
 The Ogre has a lot of angles to beat you with here.
 Take a breath, then go for the Northern Wizard.

 The problem is, there's going to be a few normal Taken here as well, shielding and sniping.
 This is where you will want to use your super.
-For Hunters, a tether will wipe everyone out quick, especially when the Wizard shield explodes.
+For Hunters, a tether will wipe everyone out quick, especially when the Wizard's shield explodes.
 For Warlocks, Chaos Reach is dangerous as the Ogre isn't going to just ignore you, so Tickle Fingers or Nova Bomb is probably better.
 Titans, once again it's Hammer Time.

-At this point, the Eastern Wizard is all that's left, and if you payed attention earlier, it's all alone with hardly any health.
+At this point, the Eastern Wizard is all that's left, and if you paid attention earlier, it's all alone with hardly any health.
 So you can take your time getting over there, getting behind cover, and finishing it off.

 ## Ogre Time
 Ok, to be clear.
 The Ogre is a dick.
 There is nothing about this DPS stage that will come easy.
 Even activating it.
 In fact you can die activating it.
 Because this game hates us.